Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Crypto taxes calculators or software to help calculate Netherlands crypto taxes

-Using TokenTax, you can simply import data from every crypto exchange, blockchain, protocol, and wallet and easily sync your transactions via API or upload them in a supported CSV format.
+Using TokenTax, you can import data from every crypto exchange, blockchain, protocol, and wallet and easily sync your transactions via API or upload them in a supported CSV format.

 TokenTax takes the challenges out of your crypto tax Netherlands filing and guarantees accuracy and thoroughness.
 If you have doubts or questions about your Netherlands crypto taxes, we’re available to help.

-Crypto taxes for businesses
+Crypto taxes for businesses in the Netherlands

-For taxpaying businesses in the Netherlands, all income (gains) is included in the taxable profit calculation.
-This will include all and any type of income, whether investments, trading, staking, mining, and/or rewards.
-The Dutch tax rate for these is 25.8% per cent, and 15% on profits up to €395,000.
+All income (gains) is included in the taxable profit calculation for taxpaying businesses in the Netherlands.
+This includes all and any type of income, whether investments, trading, staking, mining, and/or rewards.

 When will you pay tax on crypto in the Netherlands?